 But prudence is not the only Biblical principle that informs my approach to AI.
 There are numerous Biblical principles that undergird the project of utilizing the resources of this world for technological development.
 I spend quite a bit of time outlining these principles in my new release with Ancient Faith, Rediscovering the Goodness of Creation.
 In this book I argue that it is a Christian imperative to use the raw materials of creation to perfect and improve human culture.
 Given this theological framework, I have become convinced that Christians should be at the forefront of AI, leading the way in steering this technology towards humanizing rather than dehumanizing uses.
 Here we can applaud Pope Francis for being at the forefront of this necessary conversation.

 But Christians can also be at the forefront of AI through helping us think critically about this technology in ways that avoid both the extremes of uncritical rejection and unthinking adaptation to the latest innovations.
-The alternative to both uncritical rejection and unthinking adaptation is to be thoughtful and reflective about AI like we would any new technology, and that includes analyzing how it might be used in dehumanizing ways but also thinking about how it could be used to the glory of God.
+As I argued in the video portion of my article, “Why I Don’t Reject AI, and am Not a Luddite,” the alternative to both uncritical rejection and unthinking adaptation is to be thoughtful and reflective about AI like we would any new technology, and that includes analyzing how it might be used in dehumanizing ways but also thinking about how it could be used to the glory of God.

 What then are some ways we could use AI constructively?
 Well, if AI could tell us when a building is about to collapse, or help find a cure for diseases, or relieve human workers from repetitive tasks, all these could contribute toward flourishing.